daniel-j-h/TM602X/README.md

     ./tm602x-key

-Generate keys for a specific period:
+Generate keys for a specific time period:

     ./tm602x-key -week
     ./tm602x-key -month
     ./tm602x-key -year

-For reasons of simple environment integration, the output is for formatted as:
+For reasons of simple environment integration, the output is formatted as:

     <ISO 8601> <key>